abhaykumarPS/arm-learning-paths/content/learning-paths/server-and-cloud/kafka/deploy_ cluster_ automatically.md

 ## Describe the topic created:

-Do the ssh on client instance using following command.
-Replace the `client_ip` with the IP of client generated in inventory file present at location `/tmp/inventory`.
+Ssh on the client instance using the following command.

 ```console